What is Corporate Governance? Definition, Principles & Importance

 4. Auditors and Regulatory Bodies

 Auditors and regulatory bodies offer impartial guidance, which means they check and review a company’s accuracy and reliability.
 The auditors verify that financial statements are accurate and reliable, and reinforce laws and governance standards set by regulators.
-The role of SEBI in corporate governance in India is crucial because it brings transparency, protects investors, and improves accountability among the listed companies.
+SEBI plays a crucial role in corporate governance in India.
+It ensures transparency, protects investors, and holds listed companies accountable.

-Recently, through amendments in March 2025, SEBI introduced greater flexibility in ESG reporting, allowing companies to choose between ‘assessment’ or ‘assurance’ for their BRSR Core reports and deferring value chain reporting for smaller businesses.
-This highlights a move towards practical compliance without compromising robust governance.
+In March 2025, SEBI amended ESG reporting rules to give companies more flexibility.
+Companies can choose between ‘assessment’ or ‘assurance’ for BRSR Core reports, and smaller businesses can defer value chain reporting.
+This highlights a move towards practical compliance without compromising robust governance

 Step Into the CFO Role with Confidence